jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 excerpt_separator: <!--more-->
 ---

 This post is continually updated.
-Modify this by creating a pull request [here](https://github.com/jancarloviray/jancarloviray.github.io/blob/master/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md).
+Want to add or change something?
+Feel free to [creating a pull request](https://github.com/jancarloviray/jancarloviray.github.io/blob/master/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md).
 I hope this helps, and thanks in advance!

 ## Create a Postgres Docker Container